The Daily News (Palo Alto): History

 In March 2006, Knight Ridder agreed to be purchased by The McClatchy Company, owner of the Sacramento Bee among other papers.
 McClatchy later announced it would sell 12 of the 32 Knight Ridder dailies, including the San Jose Mercury News and two other regional papers, The Monterey County Herald and the Contra Costa Times.
 The Palo Alto Daily News, along with other papers, was included in the Mercury News' 'bundle,' to be sold as one entity.
 MediaNews Group, which already owned several area papers, agreed to acquire The Mercury News, Contra Costa Times, Monterey County Herald and the St. Paul Pioneer Press of Minnesota for $1 billion, with $263 million of that coming from the Hearst Corporation, owner of the San Francisco Chronicle.
 The two deals — the sale of Knight Ridder to McClatchy, and McClatchy's sale to MediaNews — closed in August 2006.
 However, a lawsuit filed by San Francisco real estate developer Clint Reilly challenged the sale on anti-trust grounds.
 The suit was settled with Hearst and MediaNews agreeing not to work together on national advertising or distribution.

 In January 2007, Dajani was replaced by Carole Leigh Hutton, former editor and publisher of the Detroit Free Press when it was owned by Knight Ridder.
 When Knight Ridder sold the Free Press to Gannett on August 3, 2005, Hutton was named Knight Ridder's vice president of news, a position she held until the company folded in 2006.

 In March 2007, former Oakland Tribune editor Mario Dianda replaced Lucinda Ryan as executive editor.

 In May 2008, Daily News founders Dave Price and Jim Pavelich announced that they were reviving the original paper, in its original headquarters at 324 High St., under the name Palo Alto Daily Post.

 In June 2008, the Daily News laid off five newsroom workers and eliminated its Monday edition in Palo Alto and its Tuesday edition in San Mateo, Redwood City and Burlingame.
 Those three cities had lost their Monday edition two years earlier.

 In August 2008, it came to light that the Daily News had hired a company in India to manage writing, copy-editing and design of a weekly real-estate product.

 In April 2009, the Daily News dropped its Sunday edition and editions for San Mateo, Burlingame and Redwood City.

+After McClatchy's acquisition of Knight Ridder in early 2006, all six Daily News editions, were bundled with the San Jose Mercury News and sold to MediaNews Group of Denver, Colorado.
+The surviving Daily News papers merged on April 7, 2009.